 - Civilians listed as working in “certain other categories” of federal government service

-If you had a break in service with the federal government, you will either have your original TSP account contributions resumed once you’re rehired or you will be automatically enrolled in a new TSP.
+If you had a break in service with the federal government, you may be able to resume your previous TSP account contributions if you were gone for 30 days or less.
+If you had a longer break in service, TSP will automatically enroll you in a new TSP.

 Thrift Savings Plan Contribution Limit History